MathieuLoutre/grunt-aws-s3/README.md

   {cwd: 'download/', dest: 'app/', action: 'download'}
 ```

-The `dest` is used as the Prefix in the [listObjects command](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#listObjects-property) to find the files _on the server_.
+The `dest` is used as the Prefix in the [listObjects command](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#listObjects-property) to find the files _on the server_ (which means it can be a path or a partial path).
 The `cwd` is used as the root folder to write the downloaded files.
 The inner folder structure will be reproduced inside that folder.

 If you specify '/' for `dest`, the whole bucket will be downloaded.
 It handles automatically buckets with more than a 1000 objects.